 Costume designer Ellen Mirojnick and her team had to reproduce a large number of Liberace's iconic stage outfits for this film.
-These included a copy of Liberace's 16 foot long white virgin fox fur coat, which though made of synthetic fur was nonetheless studded with $100,000 worth of Austrian crystal just like the real one.
+These included a copy of Liberace's 16 foot-long white virgin fox fur coat, which, though made of synthetic fur, was nonetheless, like the real coat, studded with $100,000 worth of Austrian crystals.
 The originals were too valuable to alter to fit star Michael Douglas, and were used only as set dressing for Liberace's walk-in closet.
-Many were also extremely heavy due to the large quantities of rhinestones; each original suit weighted upwards of 60 lbs.
+Many were also extremely heavy due to the large quantities of rhinestones: each original suit weighted upwards of 60 pounds.

-The New York Times obituary for composer Marvin Hamlisch, who died on August 6, 2012, said that before his death he had already completed the score for this film (which didn't air until nearly a year after his death).
-The movie is dedicated to Hamlisch.
+The New York Times obituary for composer Marvin Hamlisch, who died on August 6, 2012, revealed that before Hamlisch's death, he had already completed the score for the film, which did not air until almost a year after his death.
+The film is dedicated to him.

-Liberace's Beverly Hills penthouse was shot on location in the actual apartment space.
-The art department was able to recreate the apartment's original black and metallic look based on photos provided by the owner (who was a huge Liberace fan).
+Liberace's Beverly Hills penthouse was shot on location in the real apartment space.
+The art department was able to recreate the apartment's original black and metallic look based on photos provided by the owner, who was a huge Liberace fan.

 The Liberace Foundation in Las Vegas owns many of the original portraits from the pianist's famous home.
 However, the paintings which appear in the film are all recreations, with the original facial features altered to resemble Michael Douglas.